VladimirRamirez07/ecommerce-microservices/README.md

 - Soft delete for user deactivation

 ### 📦 Catalog Service — Port `3002`
-Manages the product catalog and categories using MongoDB for flexible schema
+Manages the product catalog and categories using MongoDB for flexible schema.

 - Product CRUD with full attribute support
 - Category management